A Survey of Graph Unlearning

-Following GraphEraser, which is a transductive unlearning approach, the authors in \cite{wang2023inductive} present a method called GUIDE (GUided InDuctivE Graph Unlearning).
+Inspired by GraphEraser, Wang et al. present a method named GUIDE (GUided InDuctivE Graph Unlearning)~\cite{wang2023inductive}.
 GUIDE consists of three essential components: guided graph partitioning, graph repairing, and aggregation.
 GUIDE begins by partitioning the graph into shards using newly proposed clustering techniques.
 Subsequently, GUIDE employs subgraph repair methods to restore lost connections and integrates them into their respective shards.
 This step is crucial to reconstruct the graph after partitioning where some of the connections are lost.
 Finally, GUIDE applies an aggregation method to learn a similarity score for each shard.
 This similarity score is then utilized for making inferences during the unlearning process.

-In recommendation scenarios, the SISA framework has been tailored to handle the user-item bipartite graph \cite{chen2022receraser}.
-To address challenges in data partitioning, RecEraser introduces three novel partitioning algorithms that preserve collaborative information, which is crucial for recommendation.
-Specifically, these three partitions are based on the similarities of users, items, and interactions.
-Additionally, the partition strategies are designed to achieve a balanced partition for the unlearning efficiency.
-Following RecEraser, \cite{li2024ultrare} rethinks from an ensemble-based perspective and further refines RecEraser from the three potential losses respectively (i.e., redundancy, relevance, and combination).
-In detail, UltraRE \cite{li2024ultrare} integrates transport weights in the clustering algorithm to optimize the data partition process, and simplifies the combination estimator with simple architecture.